microsoft/typescript-tslint-plugin/README.md

 ## Configuration options

-**Notice** this configuration settings allow you to configure the behaviour of the tslint-language-service plugin.
+**Notice** this configuration settings allow you to configure the behaviour of the typescript-tslint-plugin itself.
 To configure rules and tslint options you should use the `tslint.json` file.

  * `configFile` - the configuration file that tslint should use instead of the default tslint.json.
 A relative file path is resolved relative to the project root.
  * `ignoreDefinitionFiles` - control if TypeScript definition files should be ignored.